Article Revised August 23rd, 2022

 If you remember your high school chemistry class, you may recall that the symbol for iron on the periodic table is Fe.
 This is an abbreviation of the Latin word for iron, Ferrum, and the word from which we ultimately get the term “ferrous.”
-When comparing ferrous and non-ferrous metals, the key difference is that ferrous metals mainly contain iron.
-As a precision metal fabricator, EVS manufactures products using both ferrous and non-ferrous metals, in particular, stainless steel and aluminum.
+When comparing ferrous and non-ferrous metals, the key difference is that ferrous metals contain iron.
+As a precision metal fabricator, EVS manufactures products using both ferrous and non-ferrous metals like stainless steel and aluminum.

 The use of non-ferrous metals has a much longer recorded history than ferrous metals.
 Take copper, for example, which has been used since the dawn of civilization.
-Its widespread use began around 3500 B.C. and lasted between 500-800 years, depending on the geographic location, and was known as the Chalcolithic (from the Greek word for copper) period.
-The Copper Age was what marked the end of the Stone Age, and served as the buffer between the longer and much more commonly written about Bronze Age (an alloy of copper and tin), which began around 3000 B.C, ending in 1200 B.C., with the advent of the Iron Age.
+Its widespread use began around 3500 B.C. and lasted between 500-800 years, depending on the geographic location, known as the Chalcolithic (from the Greek word for copper) period.
+The Copper Age marked the end of the Stone Age and served as the buffer between the longer and much more commonly written about Bronze Age (an alloy of copper and tin), which began around 3000 B.C and ended in 1200 B.C. with the advent of the Iron Age.

 Types and Characteristics of Ferrous Metals

-There are a number of different types of ferrous metals, including wrought iron, carbon steel (also sometimes referred to as “structural steel”), cast iron, alloy steel and stainless steel.
-Ferrous metals are popular for their incredible strength and durability, which makes them excellent for applications like skyscrapers, cars, railroad tracks and shipping containers.
-Ferrous metals are generally, but not always, magnetic.
+There are a number of different types of ferrous metals, such as wrought iron, carbon steel (also sometimes referred to as “structural steel”), cast iron, alloy steel, and stainless steel.
+Ferrous metals are popular for their incredible strength and durability, which makes them excellent for applications like skyscrapers, cars, railroad tracks, and shipping containers.
+Ferrous metals are generally but not always magnetic.